sigp/lighthouse/book/src/api-lighthouse.md

 ```
 [comment]: <> (Returned only start slot and target slot when tested, no head slot and head root, hence the change.
 Feel free to correct if this is wrong)

-There are two possible outcome, depending on whether the beacon node is syncing or synced.
+There are two possible outcomes, depending on whether the beacon node is syncing or synced.

 1. Syncing:
    ```json